srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 2: Deploy Azure IoT Edge enabled Linux VM

 In this exercise, you will deploy an Ubuntu Server VM with Azure IoT Edge runtime support from the Azure Marketplace.
+You will be configuring this simulated IoT Edge device for use as an Edge Gateway.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. In the upper left of the Azure Portal, click **Create a resource** open the Azure Marketplace.
+1. On the Azure portal menu, click **+ Create a resource**.

-1. On the **New** blade, in the **Search the Marketplace** box, type in and search for **Azure IoT Edge on Ubuntu**.
+1. On the **New** blade, in the **Search the Marketplace** box, type **Azure IoT Edge on** and then click **Azure IoT Edge on Ubuntu**.

-1. On the **Azure IoT Edge on Ubuntu** item, click **Create**.
+1. On the **Azure IoT Edge on Ubuntu** blade, click **Create**.

-1. On the **Create a virtual machine** blade, next to **Subscription**, select your Azure Subscription.
+1. On the **Create a virtual machine** blade, in the **Subscription** dropdown, ensure that the subscription you are using for this course is selected.

-1. Next to **Resource group**, under the drop-down, select **Create new** to create a new Resource Group for the VM; name it `AZ-220-GWVM-RG`.
+1. Below the **Resource group** dropdown, click **Create new**.

+1. In the resource group Name popup, under **Name**, enter **AZ-220-GWVM-RG** and then click **OK**.

-1. In the **Virtual machine name** box, enter `AZ-220-VM-EDGEGW-{YOUR-ID}` for the name of the Virtual Machine.
+1. Under **Instance details**, in the **Virtual machine name** textbox, enter **AZ-220-VM-EDGEGW-{YOUR-ID}**.

 1. In the **Region** dropdown, select the region where your Azure IoT Hub is provisioned.

-1. Leave **Availability options** at **No infrastructure redundancy required**.
+1. Leave the **Availability options** field set to **No infrastructure redundancy required**.

-1. Notice the **Image** dropdown has the **Ubuntu Server 16.04 LTS + Azure IoT Edge runtime** image selected.
+1. Notice that the **Image** dropdown has the **Ubuntu Server 16.04 LTS + Azure IoT Edge runtime** image selected.

-1. Leave **Azure Spot instance** set to **No**.
+1. Leave the **Azure Spot instance** field set to **No**.

 1. Under **Size**, click **Change size**.

-In the displayed list of sizes, select **DS1_v2** and click **Select**.
+1. On the **Select a VM size** blade, click **DS1_v2**, and then click **Select**.

     You may need to use the **Clear all filters** link to make this size available in the list.

     > **Note**: Not all VM sizes are available in all regions.
 If, in a later step, you are unable to select the VM size, try a different region.
 For example, if **West US** doesn't have the sizes available, try **West US 2**.

-1. Under **Administrator account**, set the **Authentication type** to **Password**.
+1. Under **Administrator account**, to the right of **Authentication type**, click **Password**.

-1. Enter an administrator **Username**, **Password**, and **Confirm password** for the VM.
+1. For the VM Administrator account, enter values for the **Username**, **Password**, and **Confirm password** fields.

-    >**Important:** Do not lose/forget these values - you cannot connect to your VM without them.
+    > **Important:** Do not lose/forget these values - you cannot connect to your VM without them.

-1. Notice the **Inbound port rules** is configured to enable inbound **SSH** access to the VM.
+1. Notice that the **Inbound port rules** are configured to enable inbound **SSH** access to the VM.

     This will be used to remote into the VM to configure/manage it.

 1. Click **Review + create**.

-1. Once validation passes, click **Create** to begin deploying the virtual machine.
+1. Wait for the **Validation passed** message to be displayed at the top of the blade, and then click **Create**.

-    > **Note**:  Deployment will take approximately 5 minutes to complete.
-You will need it to finish before moving to the next exercise.
+    > **Note**:  Deployment can take as much as 5 minutes to complete.
+You can continue on to the next exercise while it is deploying.

 ### Exercise 3: Generate and Configure IoT Edge Device CA Certificates

 In this exercise, you will generate test certificates using Linux.
-You will do this on the `AZ-220-VM-EDGEGW-{YOUR-ID}` Virtual Machine using a helper script contained within the `Azure/IoTEdge` GitHub project.
+You will do this on the `AZ-220-VM-EDGEGW-{YOUR-ID}` Virtual Machine using a helper script contained within the "Starter" folder for this lab that you created during lab 3 of this course.

-1. Navigate to the `AZ-220-VM-EDGEGW-{YOUR-ID}` IoT Edge virtual machine within the Azure Portal.
+1. Verify that the IoT Edge virtual machine has been deployed successfully.

+    You can check the Notification pane in the Azure portal.

+1. On the Azure portal menu, click **Resource groups**.

+1. On the **Resource groups** blade, locate the AZ-220-GWVM-RG resource group.

+1. On the righthand side of the blade, across from **AZ-220-GWVM-RG**, click **Click to open contenxt menu** (the elipsis icon - **...**)

+1. On the context menu, click **Pin to dashboard**, and then navigate back to your dashboard.

+    You can **Edit** your dashboard to rearrange the tiles if that makes it easier to access your resources.

+1. On the **AZ-220-GWVM-RG** resource group tile, to open the Edge Gateway virtual machine, click **AZ-220-GWVM-EDGE-{YOUR-ID}**.

+    > **Note**: Since the resource names are long and some are similar, be sure to select the VM, not the Disk, Public IP address, or Network security group.

-1. At the top of the **Overview** pane of the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** blade, click the **Connect** button, then click **SSH**.
+1. At the top of the **AZ-220-GWVM-EDGE-{YOUR-ID}** blade, click **Connect**, and then click **SSH**.

-1. Within the **Connect via SSH with client** pane, copy the **Run the example command below to connect to your VM.** value.
+1. On the **Connect** pane, under **4.
+Run the example command below to connect to your VM**, copy the example command.

-    This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
-The command is formatted similar to `ssh username@52.170.205.79`.
+    This is a sample SSH command that can be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
+The command is formatted similar to `ssh -i <private key path> username@52.170.205.79`.

-    > **Important**: As of the last edit of this lab, there is a bug in the Portal where you get a certificate-based sign in command rather than a username-based command.
-You will need to edit the command to remove the certificate reference.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up Azure Cloud Shell within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell if it is not already selected.
+1. Paste the command into Notepad or another text editor of your choice.

+    You need to update the command to replace the `<private key path>` placeholder

+1. On the **Connect** pane, under **3.
+Provide a path to your SSH private key file**, make note of the **Private key path** displayed in the field.

+1. In your text editor containing `ssh` command from above, update the command by entering the value of the Private key path.

+1. On the Azure portal toolbar, click **Cloud Shell**

-1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.
+1. At the Cloud Shell command prompt, paste the `ssh` command that you updated in the text editor, and then press **Enter**.

-1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.
+1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and then press **Enter**.

     This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
 The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.

-1. When prompted to enter the password, enter the Administrator password that was entered when the VM was provisioned.
+1. When prompted to enter the password, enter the administrator password that you created when the Edge Gateway VM was provisioned.

 1. Once connected, the terminal will change to show the name of the Linux VM, similar to the following.
 This tells you which VM you are connected to.